Medically reviewed by Drugs.com. Last updated on Jun 5, 2020.

 Infection: Candidiasis, herpes virus infection, staphylococcal infection

-<1%, postmarketing, and/or case reports: Conjunctivitis, Crohn disease, exacerbation of Crohn disease, exacerbation of ulcerative colitis, immunogenicity (neutralizing antibodies not associated with drug efficacy), impetigo, increased serum transaminases, neutropenia, oral candidiasis, otitis externa, otitis media, sinusitis, tinea pedis, tonsillitis, ulcerative colitis
+<1%, postmarketing, and/or case reports: Antibody development (including neutralizing; neutralizing antibodies not associated with drug efficacy), conjunctivitis, impetigo, increased serum transaminases, neutropenia, oral candidiasis, otitis externa, otitis media, sinusitis, tinea pedis, tonsillitis

 Concerns related to adverse effects: